chasmani/piecewise-regression/docs/README.rst

 Muggeo's method doesn't always converge on the best solution - sometimes, it finds a locally optimal solution or doesn't converge at all.
 For this reason, the Fit method also implements a process called bootstrap restarting which involves taking a bootstrapped resample of the data to try to find a better solution.
 The number of times this process runs can be controlled with n_boot.
 To run the Fit without bootstrap restarting, set ``n_boot=0``.

-When short for initial guesses for the number of breakpoints, you can set it to ``n_breakpoints=3``, and the algorithm will randomly generate start_values.
-With a 50% chance, the bootstrap restarting algorithm will either use the best currently converged breakpoints or randomly generate new ``start_values``, scaping the local optima in two ways and finally converging to a global optimum.
+If you do not have (or do not want to use) initial guesses for the number of breakpoints, you can set it to ``n_breakpoints=3``, and the algorithm will randomly generate start_values.
+With a 50% chance, the bootstrap restarting algorithm will either use the best currently converged breakpoints or randomly generate new ``start_values``, escaping the local optima in two ways in order to find better global optima.

 As is often the case with fitting non-linear models, even with these measures, the algorithm is not guaranteed to converge to a global optimum.
 However, increasing ``n_boot`` raises the probability of global convergence at the cost of computation time.